typicaladrian/MERN-CRUD-Personal-Portfolio/step-by-step.md

 7. Issue: Deployment is failing on Render.
 Going to try to remove CORS policy middleware code as maybe this is the issue.

+***Git commit created on December 1st, 2024, 11:13pm.***

+8. Issue: New deployment error on Render.
+Need to get rid of `config.js` file and move everything to root `.env` file.
+9. Install dotenv using `npm install dotenv`.
+    1. dotenv will be used to load environment variables into the application.
+10. To `./backend/index.js`, add `dotenv.config()` line to file.
+Update lines to get rid of use of `config.js` variables.
+Delete `config.js`.
+11. Make sure to add `.env` to `.gitignore` file.